obsidian-tasks-group/obsidian-tasks/docs/queries/explaining-queries.md

 ```
 <!-- endSnippet -->

+Note how it shows the dates being searched for very clearly, including the day of the week.

+It also shows that `starts` searches also match tasks with not start date.

 ### Boolean combinations are displayed

-For example, when the following text is placed in a tasks query block and viewed in Reading or Live Preview modes:
+For example, when the following text is placed in a tasks query block:

 <!-- snippet: DocsSamplesForExplain.test.explain_boolean combinations.approved.query.text -->
 ```text